cschladetsch/Generic-KdTree/Readme.md

 ## Inrtroduction

-A genertic implementation of an N-dimensional KDTree with any node type that is a model of [StrictWeakOrdering.
-A genertic implementation of an N-dimensional KDTree with any node type that is a model of [StrictWeakOrdering](https://en.cppreference.com/w/cpp/concepts/strict_weak_order).
+A genertic implementation of an N-dimensional KDTree with any node type `Ty` that is a model of [StrictWeakOrdering](https://en.cppreference.com/w/cpp/concepts/strict_weak_order).

 ## Use Cases